 The added value of hearing the concert via headphones is the use of binaural audio, pre-recorded as well as live: a special technique that causes a 3D-audio experience - a massage for the ears.

-In anticipation of this project, NYX performed their work-in-progress and experiments in small, intimate settings at unusual locations around the country.
+In anticipation of these projects, NYX performed their work-in-progress and experiments in small, intimate settings at unusual locations around the country.

 The tryout concerts they did at Operadagen Rotterdam and November Music with voice, bass guitar, theremin and electronics were very successful.
 Some audience feedback: